AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

       As it is still actual and fits in my new :ref:`MESS_blogs`, I’m making a few updates and **repost it next week**

+.. danger::  This post is becoming long; to long

+   .. todo:: Idea

+      * Rename it, and use upto ‘How to start’ as fist part (7m reading)
+      * Second article (from ‘How to start’) --later-- can reuse the ‘Starting with ...’ name
+      * Option: 3de part with needs

+      This (to long) post is now the only one in BDD+TDD/-map (aside of the UncleBobList orphan)

 Ideally, each team should understand the concept of this *development process* **first** and then **exercise** it before practicing it in a **project**.
 However, IMHO, it is possible to learn it on the job.
 As long as one is carefully trained & couched while practicing.